RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### move_left()

 #### Description
 Moves the drone left for a given distance.
+For the best performance, please make sure your drone is flying over a well-lit, patterned surface.

 #### Syntax
 ``move_left(distance)``